Top 10 Richest Man In Africa and Net Worth

-The richest man in Africa is Aliko Dangote of Nigeria which is the continent’s richest person with net worth $12.6 billion, up by $2 billion from last year’s list thanks to a roughly 30% rise in the share price of Dangote Cement, by far his most valuable asset.
+Leading the list is Nigerian industrialist Aliko Dangote, who remains Africa’s richest person with an estimated net worth of $12.6 billion.
+His fortune increased by $2 billion compared to the previous year, largely due to a nearly 30% rise in the share price of Dangote Cement, his most valuable asset.

-The biggest gainer in year 2021 is another Nigerian cement tycoon, Abdulsamad Rabiu.
-Remarkably, shares of his BUA Cement PLC, which listed on the Nigeria Stock Exchange in January 2020, have doubled in value in the past year.
+One of the most notable gainers in 2026 is Nigerian businessman Abdulsamad Rabiu, another major player in the cement industry.
+Shares of his company, BUA Cement Plc, which was listed on the Nigerian Exchange in January 2020, have doubled in value over the past year, significantly boosting his net worth.

 1. Aliko Dangote